 'If you're born poor, it's not your mistake but if you die poor it's your mistake' - Bill Gates

-Most of Australia, consciously or unconsciously, still subscribes to the idea that the poor and/or homeless are responsible for their own dire circumstances.
+I think that most of Australia, consciously or unconsciously, still subscribes to the idea that the poor and/or homeless are responsible for their own dire circumstances.
 This is despite public knowledge that there is simply not enough affordable housing, support through mental health concerns, or employment opportunity for those with disabilities and/or chronic health issues... and the domestic violence epidemic.

 Australians living below the poverty line are held to a far higher standard of financial accountability than those who enjoy great wealth.
 Media and marketing thrive on the 'you deserve it' agenda for encouraging spending on non-essential items, but many people are greatly offended if they see someone they believe to be of a low income and/or homeless smoking, drinking alcohol or buying items they deem to be frivolous... inadvertently agreeing that you only 'deserve', if you meet a higher standard of income and social standing. (obviously I am not advocating for smoking - the verdict is in and it is a bad for you no matter how much money you earn)